Bjorn-Borg/store_front/README.md

 ## Next steps on setup

-- Set the first test suites in Cypress.
-- Finish the pre-commit and pre-merge treadmills.
+- Finish the pre-commit and pre-push treadmills.
+- Install an i18n package.
+- Set up environments.
-- Set up environments
+- Set up authenticated connection to the api.

 ### .env